nonoesp/laravel-authenticate/README.md

-# laravel-authenticate
+# Authentication System for Laravel 5

-Extremely simple way to authenticate in Laravel.
+Extremely simple way to authenticate in Laravel 5.

 ## Usage